KipCollo/ToolsCorn/DevOps/IaC/Provisioning/Terraform/Readme.md

 - `Securing logs`

-- `Managing static secrets`:- Static secrets are sensitive values that do not change, or at least do not change often.
+- `Managing static secrets(static credentials)`:- Static secrets are sensitive values that do not change, or at least do not change often.
 Most secrets can be classified as static secrets.
 Things like username and passwords, long-lived oAuth tokens, and config files containing credentials are all examples of static secrets.

 There are two major ways to pass static secrets into Terraform: as environment variables and as Terraform variables.

 - `Dynamic just-in-time secrets`
 - `Enforcing “policy as code” with Sentinel`

+The terraform binary contains the basic functionality for Terraform, but it does not come with the code for any of the providers (e.g., the AWS Provider, Azure provider, GCP provider, etc.), so when you’re first starting to use Terraform, you need to run terraform init to tell Terraform to scan the code, figure out which providers you’re using, and download the code for them.
+By default, the provider code will be downloaded into a .terraform folder, which is Terraform’s scratch directory (you may want to add it to .gitignore).
+Terraform will also record information about the provider code it downloaded into a .terraform.lock.hcl file